All cards

 Annual fee $95Welcome offer 60,000 points -

-United Explorer CardChase · VisaUnited Explorer is the entry-tier United cobrand done right: $0 first year, free first checked bag plus 2 United Club passes a year, and the kind of $500+ partner credit suite that makes the $150 going-forward fee easy to amortize if you fly United even occasionally.
+United Explorer CardChase · VisaThe United Explorer is the entry-tier United cobrand done right: $0 the first year, a free first checked bag, and 2 United Club passes a year, alongside a partner credit suite worth more than $500 that makes the $150 going-forward fee easy to amortize if you fly United even occasionally.

 Annual fee $150Welcome offer 70,000 miles -